Infisical/infisical-node/README.md

 - `siteURL`: Your self-hosted Infisical site URL.
 Type: `string`.
 Default: `https://app.infisical.com`.
 - `attachToProcessEnv`: Whether or not to attach fetched secrets to `process.env`.
 Type: `boolean`.
 Default: `false`.
 - `defaultValues`: Default values for secrets if they aren't fetched/passed in.
 Type: `object`.
 Default: `{}`.
+- `debug`: Turns debug mode on or off.
+If debug mode is enabled then the SDK will attempt to print out useful debugging information.
+Type: `boolean`.
+Default: `false`.

 ### Example Initialization with Options